deevus/docker-plex-remote-transcoder/README.md

 ...

-However, I have created an [auxillary slave image](https://github.com/deevus/docker-plex-remote-transcoder-nfs) that can be used to mount NFS shares inside the container.
+However, I have created an [auxiliary slave image](https://github.com/deevus/docker-plex-remote-transcoder-nfs) that can be used to mount NFS shares inside the container.
 If you want a master image that can do the same thing, you'll have to ask nicely, but I didn't need it, so I didn't do it.